Menu

 Predicting the end of fertility for women after paediatric cancer

-23 Mar 2015 | By INSERM (Newsroom) | Cancer | Public health
+23 Mar 2015 | By Inserm (Newsroom) | Cancer | Public health

 Researchers from the Paris Public Hospitals (AP-HP), Inserm, the Gustave Roussy and Curie Institutes, and Oscar Lambret Cancer Centre, coordinated by Dr Cécile Thomas-Teinturier of the Paediatric Endocrinology Service at Bicêtre Hospital, have studied the impact of certain therapeutic agents on the fertility of women who have been cured of a paediatric cancer.
 This research, carried out with support from the French National Cancer League, is published in the journal Human Reproduction on 23 March 2015.